Delve into ideas, findings and news to broaden the conversation about inequalities.

 With the support of TREES, Juan Sebastián Lemos lived a formative experience at Harvard that strengthened his research, broadened his international perspective and reaffirmed his academic vocation.

-The first four Brown Bag Seminars of TREES and EL COLMEX
+The first four Brown Bag Seminars of TREES and El COLMEX

 TREES and PRAEM organized Brown Bag Seminars to discuss research on inequality in Latin America and promote exchange between researchers from both institutions.